-24. The number of HIV reports was persistently on a rise in 2007.
-The annual HIV reports used to be around 300.
-The total number of HIV reports in 2007 was 414, which was an 11% increase as compared to 2006.
-In the previous five years, there was 10-20% increase in HIV reports every year except in 2003, when SARS outbreak occurred.
-The rise this year was mainly contributed by increasing reports from Men who have Sex with Men.
+24. The number of HIV reports was persistently on a rise in 2008.
+The annual HIV reports used to be less than or around 300 before 2006.
+The total number of HIV reports in 2008 was 435, which was a 5% increase as compared to 2007.
+In the last few years, there was 10-20% increase in HIV reports every year except in 2003, when SARS outbreak occurred.
+The increasing reports from Men who have Sex with Men continued to contribute to the rise in HIV reports, although heterosexual contact appeared to be catching up in 2008.
 An increase in injecting drug users was observed but mainly in non-Chinese population, which suggested non-local infections.

-25. The number of HIV reports among MSM continued to rise and it accounted for even a larger proportion this year.
+25. The number of HIV reports among MSM continued to play a significant role and it accounted for consistently the largest proportion this year.
 The HIV situation in MSM was really worrisome because the increasing trend has persisted and in an escalating fashion.
-The young MSM aged 20-29 was heavily affected.
-The community-based seroprevalence survey in 2006 revealed a high HIV prevalence.
-Both condom usage rates of MSM with casual and regular partners remained at a lower level than that of heterosexual men visiting sex workers.
+Data suggested that young MSM aged 20-29 was becoming more affected.
+The second community-based seroprevalence survey in 2008 revealed a slightly higher HIV prevalence of 4.31% when compared with the previous study in 2006.
+Both condom usage rates of MSM with casual and regular partners remained at a suboptimal level than that of heterosexual men visiting sex workers.
 Reporting data, prevalence data and behavioural data all suggested a persisting local HIV epidemic in MSM.
+The observation was in keeping with the regional picture of rising MSM HIV epidemic.

-26. Heterosexual transmission appeared to be in a stable trend over the years.
-A significant proportion of non Chinese cases suggested infections outside Hong Kong.
-For heterosexual men, only 33.3% of their contacts were believed to have occurred in Hong Kong.
+26. Heterosexual transmission appeared to be in a stable trend over the years although it appeared to increase in 2008.
+A significant proportion of non Chinese female cases might suggest infections outside Hong Kong.
+For heterosexual men, only 34% of their contacts were believed to have occurred in Hong Kong.
 The prevalence in social hygiene clinics attendees and antenatal women were all below 1%.
-The condom use rates of commercial sex were high on both from the report of sex workers and their clients.
+The condom use rates of commercial sex were high as gauged from the reports of sex workers and their clients.

-27. Although the number of HIV-infected injecting drug users was persistent at a high level, an escalating growth of HIV infections in injecting drug users was not expected at present.
-Same as last year, most reported injecting drug users were Asian non-Chinese.
+27. Although the number of HIV-infected injecting drug users was persistent at a higher level than a few years back, an escalating growth of HIV infections in injecting drug users was not expected at present.
+Same as last year, most who reported injecting drug use were Asian non-Chinese.
 It was believed that those non-Chinese acquired the infection outside Hong Kong.
-The number of

-HIV infections in drug users contributed by the local infections was not largely different from previous years.
+The number of HIV infections in drug users contributed by the local infections was not largely different from previous years.

 28. In conclusion, the HIV infections in Hong Kong were increasing and mainly affecting MSM populations.
-The situation of heterosexual population and local injecting drug user population was stable.
-The HIV epidemiology in Hong Kong was also affected the situation of neighbouring countries.
+The situation of heterosexual population and local injecting drug user population was relatively stable thus far.
+The HIV epidemiology in Hong Kong was also affected by the situation of neighbouring countries.
 A proportion of cases were infections which acquired outside Hong Kong.
+The number of people living with HIV was estimated to be 3600 as of 2007.
+Hence, HIV prevalence remained at <0.1% among the general population in Hong Kong.